NassarX/nqueens-optimization/README.md

 All fundamental solutions are presented below:
 ![All fundamental solutions (12 distinct solutions)](assets/solutions.png)

-### Challenge
+### **Brute-Force** Challenges

 [Brute-force computational techniques](https://en.wikipedia.org/wiki/Brute-force_search) could be the first possible mechanism we think of where blindly trying the eight queens in every possible location.
 This is a really dumb idea and computationally so expensive, but would calculate all possible combinations Using [Combinations Calculator nCr](https://www.calculatorsoup.com/calculators/discretemathematics/combinations.php) :

 $$ C(n, r) = ({n \over r}) = {n! \over (r!(n-r)!)} $$